City of North Las Vegas

 - Thoroughly read through the agreement and the attached terms and conditions.
 Make sure you understand what is required of you.
 Make note of when reports are due, when invoices are due, and the format for each.

-- Misuse of grant funds is a serious issue that could lead to termination of your award, payback of misused funds, or in some extreme cases; criminal charges.
+- Misuse of grant funds is a serious issue that could lead to termination of your award, payback of misused funds, or in some extreme cases, criminal charges.